Orange Range: 2002

 The band has roots in Okinawa, an area famous for being the home of many well-known acts.
 Before they were signed by a major label, Orange Range played mostly in small art houses and clubs until they were found by a record agent.
 The band is mix of pop- and rock-style music as can be heard by the vocals and the instrumentals.
 Their style is also made up of many different cultures and musical styles from around the world.
 This is attributed to their hometown being Okinawa, a well-known station for American military bases and, thus, cultures and different styles often blend.
 Due to high sales of their works, Orange Range's singles are often attached to various movies, shows or Japanese products.
-This is usually seen as a sign of a band or singer having hit "the big time" in the Japanese media.

 Originally, Orange Range was a cover band, doing mostly covers of songs by other artists.
 The band was started by childhood friends Kitao "Kat-chan" Kazuhito and Hiroyama Naoto, but Naoto has professed that Kazuhito was the one to come up with the idea of forming a band.
 Soon a longtime friend of Naoto, Miyamori Yoh, would join the band as a bassist.
 Unlike the current band members, the next band member to join, Hokama Hiroki, was relatively an "outsider" in the group of friends that made up the original band.
 Hiroki was also the first vocalist of the band.
 Next Miyamori Yoh invited his younger brother, Miyamori Ryo, to join the band as a low vocalist and the second overall vocalist.
 The band stayed like this for a few months before scouting high range vocalist, Yamato Ganeko to the band.

 Between the time that Yamato joined and the band being signed to Spice Music's Japanese division, Orange Range mainly did covers of already famous singers and bands, like Glay and Mr. Children, for school concerts and for small art houses.
 In early 2002, the band was signed to Spice Music and released their first official commercial work, the mini-album Orange Ball, which contained the single Michishirube.
 The single peaked at No. 133 on the Oricon charts.
-It was around this time that the band finally left their home of Okinawa and began touring across the country and opening for various Japanese acts such as Do As Infinity.